alexlinz/OMD-TOIL/scripts/readMapping.md

 The script is called as follows:

     `perl MTwrapperFunction pathToMTs pathToGenomes pathToMaps numProcs`

+__Note:__ For convenience, the script is currently hard-coded to use the folder structure described in this repo.
+The script also specifies use of 24 processors.

 The inputs to the wrapper function are as follows: